minio/docs/source/reference/minio-mc/mc-cp.rst

    mc cp --rewind DURATION SRCALIAS/SRCPATH TGTALIAS/TGTPATH

-- Replace :mc-cmd:`DURATION <mc cp rewind>` with the point-in-time in the past at which the command copies the object.
+- Replace :mc-cmd:`DURATION <mc cp --rewind>` with the point-in-time in the past at which the command copies the object.
 For example, specify ``30d`` to copy the version of the object 30 days prior to the current date.